-Prerequisite: Completion of 24 credits from First Year Studies or equivalents, or consent of Chair in consultation with the instructor.

-This course enriches the working vocabulary of the Jewellery + Metals major.
+Prerequisite: JWLM.205, or consent of Chair in consultation with the instructor.
+This course enriches the working vocabulary of the Jewellery and Metals major.
 Techniques such as etching, filigree and reticulation are addressed.

 JWLM.310 - Studio (Gemsetting)

 Prerequisite: One of JWLM.205 or JWLM.210, or consent of the Chair in consultation with the instructor.
 Within the context of demonstrations, sample making and the use of finished settings, the course introduces a wide range of settings for various applications including bezels, gypsy, tube, channel, star and basic bead setting.
 The hand skills learned are applicable to a wide range of solutions in working with small metals.
 The student will develop a body of work in the context of assignments designed to increase technical vocabulary.
 Several assigned projects enlarge the students' application of skills to their artistic and design vision.